freerange/site/soups/show-and-tell/show-and-tell-37.snip.markdown

 ## Things found on old laptops

-Before [Ben](ben-griffiths) sold an old laptop he thought he'd better have a look on the disk to see if there was anything valuable.
+Before [Ben][ben-griffiths] sold an old laptop he thought he'd better have a look on the disk to see if there was anything valuable.
 He found a few old projects that he'd worked on while CTO at [MakieLab](http://mymakie.com/).

 These projects were part of the system which allowed users of the website to design, and then have 3D-printed, their own customised doll.